openvswitch/ovs/Documentation/intro/install/dpdk.rst

   around is temporary and is expected to be removed once a method is provided by DPDK to query the upper bound MTU value for a given device.

+- Flow Control: When using i40e devices (Intel(R) 700 Series) it is recommended
+  to set Link State Change detection to interrupt mode.
+Otherwise it has been observed that using the default polling mode, flow control changes may not be applied, and flow control states will not be reflected correctly.
+  The issue is under investigation, this is a temporary work around.

+  For information about setting Link State Change detection, refer to :ref:`lsc-detection`.

 Reporting Bugs
 --------------